California Sick Leave Law Employee Exceptions

 Employees covered under a unified agreement: Union Employees

 The first California Sick Leave Law Employee Exception is for employees covered under a unified bargaining agreement, such as a union.
-The agreement must cover the employees wages, hours of work, working conditions, and provide for sick leave days.
+The agreement must cover the employee’s wages, hours of work, working conditions, and provide for sick leave days.
 It must also include binding arbitration and overtime wages.
 Additionally, the agreement must provide that the employee’s pay is over 30% of the California State’s current minimum wage.
-In other words, union contracts should provide the employee with both a wage that is above minimum wage and also provide for a guarantee of the employees wages and provide available paid time off.
+In other words, union contracts should provide the employee with both a wage that is above minimum wage and also provides a guarantee of the employee’s wages and provides available paid time off.
 It can be specified as sick time or be called paid time off.